cadwiki/cadwiki/WebApplication/BlogApp/wwwroot/posts/nuget-examples-start-here.md

         }
 ```

-## Create a RibbonButton to reload your dll
+## Create a RibbonButton to reload the dll
-For this section I would just copy paste this exact button definition and add it you one of your existing Ribbon tabs.
+For this section I would just copy paste this exact button definition and add it to one of the existing Ribbon tabs.
 ```
 Vbnet
         Private Shared Function CreateReloadCountButton(exeName As String) As RibbonButton